 The Universal Antibiotic Resistance (AR) Gene Panel is available as an optional add-on only to the GI-MAP, or Pathogens Panel.
-See page 42 for more information regarding AR Genes testing on the GI-MAP and antibiotic stewardship.
+See the following pages for more information regarding AR Genes testing on the GI-MAP and antibiotic stewardship.